 Drew University | Madison, New Jersey

-McLendon Hall is a six-story residence hall sited on the edge of a woodland grove.
+McLendon Hall is a six-story residence hall sited on the edge of a woodland grove, designed in sync with the strong institutional commitment to sustainability espoused by Drew University.
 The V-shaped footprint of the dormitory allowed for maximization of scenic and tranquil views from as many student rooms as possible.
 Efforts were taken to visually shorten the structure and work the dormitory into the existing campus context.
-Oversize windows topped with pointed arches make reference to the collegiate gothic style found in the older buildings on Drew’s campus while simultaneously creating unique spaces on the interior with generous views out to the treetops.
+Oversize windows topped with pointed arches make reference to the Collegiate Gothic style found in the older buildings on Drew’s campus while simultaneously creating unique spaces on the interior with generous views out to the treetops.

 LEED Silver Certified